Author: Risa Goldberg risa@simplymarvelousorganizing.com El Cajon, CA 92021 619-440-1235

 (published by San Diego Family Magazine in August, 2008)

-we should get it together and organize.
+We all know intuitively why we should get it together and organize.
 Life would be better if we could find our stuff.
 Life would be better if the kids picked up their rooms and put their toys away.
 We’d have peace and harmony forever.
 But do we know how?

 Organizing is a process that needs to be learned and reinforced; we’re not all born organized.
 If you weren’t trained as a child to pick up after yourself or expected to do much around the house, changing your household’s habits might be challenging.
 Still, the floor is not a receptacle for dirty clothes, toys and paper.
 When your children are little, teach them how to take responsibility for their possessions and personal spaces.
 Start in the bedroom and model new ways of doing things; be the change you wish to see.
 Children are sponges and will soak it right up.